 We've tested these backpacking stoves over several years in all types of terrain and environments from the High Sierra to the Colorado Plateau.
 We threw them in our packs for fast and light alpine missions, brought them on day trips ice climbing and bouldering, and lugged them around on multi-night backpacking trips.
 These stoves have been used on Denali in Alaska, Mount Whitney and the John Muir Trail in California, in Zion Canyon and the Grand Canyon, and in the North Cascades.

 We are not scientists, but we conducted our semi-scientific tests to see if the manufacturers are walking their talk.
 We make an effort to use the same set of controls with each stove.
-In our laboratory (aka our garage) at 7980 feet, we had an air temperature of 46 degrees Fahrenheit, a water temp of 43F, and zero wind speed.
+In our laboratory (aka our garage) at 8000 feet, we had an air temperature of 46 degrees Fahrenheit, a water temp of 43F, and zero wind speed.

 We tested all the stoves for two boil times.
 Both times the stove had to bring 1 liter of water to a full rolling boil.
-The first boil time was with no wind, and a full 4-ounce MSR ISOPro fuel canister (or 11-ounce fuel bottle for the liquid fuel stoves).
+The first boil time is with no wind, and a 4-ounce fuel canister (or 11-ounce fuel bottle for the liquid fuel stoves).
 The second boil time was taken in front of a 20" box fan blowing 2 - 4 mph, as measured with a pocket anemometer.
 This second time the same fuel can (or bottle) was used.

 After each boil, we weighed each fuel can or bottle and noted how much fuel had been burned.
-A full MSR ISOPro 4-ounce fuel canister weighs 7.4 ounces.
-A full 11-ounce MSR fuel bottle with a Whisperlite pump weighs 14.1 ounces, a full 11-ounce MSR fuel bottle with a Dragonfly pump weighs 13.8 ounces, and a full 11-ounce MSR fuel bottle with a Universal pump weighs 13.6 ounces.
+A full 4-ounce fuel canister weighs 7.4 ounces.
+A full 11-ounce MSR fuel bottle with a Universal pump weighs 13.6 ounces.